spyke/spyke/README.md

 $ python -m spyke.main
 ```

-which gives you some more flexibility, such as allowing you to specify what version of python
+which gives you some more flexibility, such as allowing you to specify what version of Python
 you want to use.

-Instead of development mode, you can also install by copying the code to your system python
+Instead of development mode, you can also install by copying the code to your system Python
 installation:

 ```